Guidance for those that are Clinically Extremely Vulnerable, and those that aren't Clinically Extremely Vulnerable but need food delivered

-You can purchase directly from some local producers and retailers.
-There are also other local independent shops, farm shops, community shops and wholesalers who are innovating and expanding their services, with some launching delivery and/or click and collect services for locals.
-Details will be available locally.
+You can purchase directly from some local producers and retailers that deliver.
+There are also other local independent shops, farm shops, community shops and wholesalers who have innovated and expanded their services, with some running delivery and/or click and collect services for locals.
+Some hot food providers such as cafes, restaurants and take-aways will also be doing local deliveries.
+Details will be available locally and / or online.

-Supermarkets are also prioritising deliveries to those most in need, including elderly or more vulnerable people.
-If you are healthy and able, and not at greater risk (such as for health reasons or due to your age), supermarkets encourage you to visit in store and leave delivery slots for people who need them most.
+Supermarkets are prioritising deliveries to those most in need, including elderly or more vulnerable people.
+If you are healthy and able, not self-isolating and not at greater risk (such as for health reasons or due to your age), supermarkets encourage you to visit in store and leave delivery and click and collect slots for people who need them most.

 Information on each main supermarket offering a delivery service are available at the links or numbers below (call charges may apply):